VittorioParagallo/IALAB_2019-2020/Prolog/labirinth/Readme.md

 The mail folder is labirinth it contains:
 - `azioni.pl` contains the set of actions allowed in the labirinth domain;
 - `labgen_color.py` a python script to generate labirinths;
-- `output.pl` contains the labirinth to run the test on (can be replaced with any labirinth in folder labirinth);
+- `output.pl` contains the labirinth to run the test on (can be replaced with any labirinth in folder rooms);
 - `algorithms` folder contains the implementation of A*, iterative deepening and IDA*;
 - `rooms` folder contains more labirinths with different room sizes.